If you’re feeling lost in life, you’re not alone. Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

 9 Reasons You’re Feeling Lost in Life

 We don’t always feel lost for the same reasons.
 Our personalities and lives are a complex intertwining of different parts of ourselves that may take priority or fall to the back burner.
-Usually, when we feel lost in life it is because we have become disconnected or completely severed from one of those parts of ourselves.
+Usually, when we are feeling lost in life it is because we have become disconnected or completely severed from one of those parts of ourselves.

 Use this guide to determine what might be causing your feeling of being lost.